RishitFTW/KalamKaar/README.md

-# 🎨 WanderInk
+# 🎨 KalamKaar

-WanderInk is a both solo and collaborative canvas app built with Next.js, Express.js, Socket.io, Turborepo, and TypeScript.
+KalamKaar is a both solo and collaborative canvas app built with Next.js, Express.js, Socket.io, Turborepo, and TypeScript.
 It supports both solo and collaborative drawing, providing a seamless real-time canvas for users to create and share ideas together.

 ---